Search for a rare disease

 PCH5, clinically resembling PCH4 (see this term), is characterized by fetal onset of clonus or seizure-like episodes, microcephaly, cerebellar hypoplasia persisting in infancy and microencephaly leading to early postnatal death.

-PCH5 is caused by a compound heterozygosity for p.A307S plus splice site mutation in the gene.
-PCH5 transmission is autosomal recessive.
+PCH5 is caused by a compound heterozygosity for p.A307S plus splice site mutation in the

 Clinically similar to PCH4, PCH5 is demonstrated on autopsy.
 MRI demonstrates inferior olivary dysplasia, and pontocerebellar hypoplasia with the vermis much more degenerated than cerebellar hemispheres.
 Pathological findings show and increased degeneration with Purkinje and granule cells in the vermis.